Together (2002 film): Production

 Director Chen Kaige told Asian Week in an interview that he first got the idea for Together after watching a TV documentary on a father and his musical prodigy child from the provinces.
-Chen said he was struck by the father and son's aspirations of upward mobility that would never have existed in China before the economic reforms.
+Chen said he was struck by the father and son's aspirations of upward mobility that would never have existed in China before the reform and opening up.
 This phenomenon of a "new Cultural Revolution" reminded Chen of his experience during the Cultural Revolution in the 1960s, when he was forced to denounce his own father, Chen Huaikai, a filmmaker who was labelled counterrevolutionary.
 Those sad memories prompted Chen to want to "make a very happy film", in Chen's words, because "being Chinese isn't all misery and very dark moments".